autocrossblog/autocrossblog.github.io/_posts/2011-03-31-gopro-firmware-upgrade.md

 We'll see if the batteries (2 of them) last the trip, I doubt it, but we'll see.
 I have the camera set for shooting every 5 seconds and plan to mount it facing out the windshield.

-Thanks for all of you who “like" [Project350z on Facebook](https://facebook.com/project350z)!
+Thanks for all of you who â€œlike" [Project350z on Facebook](https://facebook.com/project350z)!
 We've seen some good growth the past couple of days!